manishmaharjan/reservation-system/README.md

 Finally, to set up the database we first have to run the app with the next command:
 ```

+export FLASK_APP=src  # For Linux/Mac
+set FLASK_APP=src      # For Windows Command Prompt
+export FLASK_DEBUG=1
+export FLASK_ENV=development

+# debugging in mac

+-pysqlite3 is likely already installed as a default in mac and would be throwing error during pip installation

+-install globally by deactivating venv
+pip install flask-sqlalchemy
+activate venv

 flask run
 ```
 After that, to populate the database we will have to run the population script with the following command: